abpy/improved-sapling-tree-generator/README.md

 * Auto curve handles is now enabled for branch splits
 * fixed how child branch start points are calculated
 * branch length variation now works in the range 0 - 1 and no longer produces errors
+* Leaf orientation is much improved, leaves now face upwards and outwards and have correct normals

 ######New features
 * Branch distribution to adjust how the first level is distributed along the height of the tree